 Most employees covered by a Collective Bargaining Agreement have a choice of medical plans offered by Washington Teamsters Welfare Trust (WTWT).
-WTWT offers a choice of the WTWT Plan A PPO plan or the WTWT Kaiser HMO plan.
+WTWT offers a choice of the WTWT Plan A PPO Premera plan or the WTWT Kaiser HMO plan.
 Details about these plans are provided below.

 All medical plans include vision and pharmacy coverage through their designated insurance provider.